What Are Clinical Trials of Medical Devices?

 Types of Clinical Investigations for Medical Devices

-- Feasibility studies – planned based on a feasibility analysis of patients, sites, and resources.
+- Feasibility studies – early-stage investigations planned on the basis of a feasibility analysis of patients, sites, operational capabilities, and resource availability.

-- IVD performance studies – follow the guidelines for IVD performance investigations, focusing on diagnostic parameters such as sensitivity and specificity.
+- IVD performance studies – investigations conducted in line with IVD performance study requirements, focusing on parameters such as sensitivity, specificity, predictive values, and clinical relevance of test results.

 Roles of Sponsor, Investigator, and CRO